sahakyanvahan/InterviewQuestions/questions/principles_and_patterns.md

 > * **Improved fault isolation**: The smaller, isolated components of microservices make it easier to identify and fix problems in the system.
 > * **Cost Savings**: By breaking down the system into smaller, modular components, it becomes easier to manage the costs of development, testing, and deployment.
 > * **Improved DevOps**: Microservices promote DevOps best practices such as continuous integration, delivery, and deployment, which results in faster and more reliable software delivery.

+> ### **Cons**
+> * **Complexity:** With many independent services, the overall system can become more complex to manage, monitor, and test.
+> * **Communication overhead:** Microservices must communicate with each other, and this communication can add latency and increase the risk of failure, which requires careful design and testing to mitigate.
+> * **Integration issues:** Integration between services can be more difficult and time-consuming, requiring more effort to ensure data consistency and ensure that services are correctly communicating with each other.
+> * **Increased operational overhead:** With many services to manage, monitoring and maintaining the system can be more challenging, requiring a larger and more specialized operations team.
+> * **Increased testing overhead:** Testing a microservice-based system can be more complex, requiring more testing effort to ensure that services are working correctly together.
 >
 >Overall, the microservices architecture allows for greater agility, scalability, and resilience, making it a popular choice for modern, complex software systems.

 | **Level** | **Expectaions**             | **Notes**       |
 |-----------|-----------------------------|-----------------|